Jadwiga of Poland: Strife with Sigismund (1392–1395)

 Jadwiga was a skilful mediator, famed for her impartiality and intelligence.
-She went to Lithuania to reconcile her brother-in-law, Skirgaila, with Vytautas in October 1393.
+She went to Lithuania to reconcile her brother-in-law, Skirgaila, with Vytautas the Great in October 1393.
 Relations between Poland and Hungary remained tense.
 Sigismund invaded Moldavia, forcing Stephen I of Moldavia to accept his suzerainty in 1394.
-Soon after the Hungarian troops left Moldavia, Stephen sent his envoys to Jadwiga and Jogaila, promising to assist Poland against Hungary, the Ottoman Empire and the Teutonic Knights.
+Soon after the Hungarian troops left Moldavia, Stephen sent his envoys to Jadwiga and Władysław II, promising to assist Poland against Hungary, the Ottoman Empire and the Teutonic Knights.

 On 17 May 1395, Mary died after a riding accident.
 According to the 1383 agreement between their mother and the Polish lords, Jadwiga was her childless sister's heir in Hungary.
 Vlad I of Wallachia, a Hungarian vassal, issued an act of submission on 28 May, acknowledging Jadwiga and her husband as Mary's legitimate successors.
-The widowed king's close supporter, Stibor of Stiboricz, expelled Vlad from Wallachia.
-Władysław-Jogaila gathered his troops on the Polish-Hungarian border, but Eustache Jolsvai, Palatine of Hungary, and John Kanizsai, Archbishop of Esztergom, stopped his invasion of Hungary.
+The widowed king's close supporter, Stibor of Stiboricz, expelled Vlad I from Wallachia.
+Władysław II gathered his troops on the Polish-Hungarian border, but Eustache Jolsvai, Palatine of Hungary, and John Kanizsai, Archbishop of Esztergom, stopped his invasion of Hungary.
 In September, Konrad von Jungingen told the prince-electors of the Holy Roman Empire that the union of Poland, Lithuania, and Hungary under Władysław-Jogaila's rule would endanger Christendom.
 However, most of Sigismund's opponents, who were especially numerous in Croatia, supported the claim of Ladislaus of Naples, the last male member of the Capetian House of Anjou.
 On 8 September, the most influential Hungarian lords declared that they would not support any change in government while Sigismund was far from Hungary fighting against the Ottoman Turks.
 Before the end of the year, peace negotiations between the representatives of Hungary and Poland ended with an agreement.
 Jadwiga adopted the title "heir to Hungary", but she and her husband took no further action against Sigismund.